bitnami/charts/bitnami/kiam/README.md

 ### Configure Sidecars and Init Containers

-If additional containers are needed in the same pod as Jenkins (such as additional metrics or logging exporters), they can be defined using the `sidecars` parameter.
+If additional containers are needed in the same pod as Kiam (such as additional metrics or logging exporters), they can be defined using the `sidecars` parameter.
 Similarly, you can add extra init containers using the `initContainers` parameter.

 [Learn more about configuring and using sidecar and init containers](https://docs.bitnami.com/kubernetes/infrastructure/kiam/configuration/configure-sidecar-init-containers/).